 As part of our dedication to providing the best, most advanced care for primary liver cancer, our physicians are actively involved in clinical trials for hepatocellular carcinoma (HCC), the most common type of liver cancer.
 Through these trials, we can offer our patients targeted treatments that are not widely accessible yet, including new immunotherapies and combination therapies.

 We are currently offering phase 1, 2 and 3 clinical trials, and have options for patients who have not received any treatment for liver cancer as well as those who have been previously treated.
 These treatments are experimental, and are not widely available at other hospitals.
-Learn more about our clinical trials.
+Find a liver cancer clinical trial at UChicago Medicine.